Powers of Edge Ideals with Linear Quotients: Powers of the edge ideal of the anticycle

 \section{Powers of the edge ideal of the anticycle}

-In this section we provide a linear quotient ordering on the higher order powers of the edge ideal of the anticycle graph (that is, the complement of the simple cycle), despite the fact that the edge ideal of the anticycle itself does not admit linear quotients.
-This answers in the affirmative a question of Hoefel and Whieldon.
+In this section we provide a linear quotient ordering on the second and higher powers of the edge ideal of the anticycle graph (that is, the complement of the simple cycle), despite the fact that the edge ideal of the anticycle itself does not admit linear quotients.
+This answers in the affirmative a question of Hoefel and Whieldon; see \cite[Question 5.1]{HW11}.